AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/admin/additional-admins.md

 ---
 # Additional Admins {#additional-admins}

-To change or remove a team member, head over to the Settings page and click **Team Management** in the left navigation panel.
+To change or remove a team member, head over to the [!UICONTROL Settings] page and click **[!UICONTROL Team Management]** in the left navigation panel.
 As the admin of an account, this is where you can manage who is on your team.